How to Set Up and Monitor Internal Controls to Ensure Compliance

 At the initial stage, our goal is to properly map the past experiences of the management team into controls or formal response mechanisms.

 The basics of identifying a control include giving it a meaningful name and explaining its purpose in the description.
-Linking a control to previous events or regulatory requirements that led to its creation is also valuable.
+Define:

 In BSC Designer: